jrbrtsn/ban2fail/README.md

 + Written in pure C, with less than 15,000 lines of source code.

-+ Efficient enough to run every 0.4 seconds without saturating a CPU core on a modest server.
++ Efficient enough to run every 0.4 seconds without monopolizing a CPU core on a modest server.